 Shred or tear up any credit card applications or documents that have your card information.

 Then, sign up for estatements to protect yourself from mail theft.

 Never respond to emails, texts, or phone calls that request your personal information.

-Remember: DuPage Credit Union will never contact you by unsolicited phone call, email, or text and ask for your account number; credit or debit card number; your PIN, CVV/CV2 or expiration date; your Online Banking User ID; your password; or other sensitive information.
+Remember: DuPage Credit Union will never contact you by unsolicited phone call, email, or text and ask for your account number; credit or debit card number; your PIN, CVV/CV2 or expiration date; your Digital Banking User ID; your password; or other sensitive information.
 If you receive an email asking for any of these, it is most likely a scam.
 If you’re unsure, do not click on any links or open any attachments.
 Contact us immediately.